milliganci/Quasi-Stationary-MedCyclones/README.md

 This script reads the Flaounas et al. (2023) dataset and outputs an indexed version, 'MedCrossers.mat', identifying cyclone tracks that cross a grid point over the Mediterranean Sea.
 This heuristic procedure helps filter out unwanted heat lows.

-### 2 Calculate the quasi-stationarity Metrics
+### 2 Calculate the quasi-stationarity metrics

 Use QS_metrics.ipynb to calculate the stationarity metrics for each cyclone.

 This script reads as input MedCrossers.mat and outputs df_QS.csv

-### 3 Use the QS Table for further analysis on the quasi-stationarity of Mediterranean Cyclones
+### 3  for further analysis on the quasi-stationarity of Mediterranean cyclones
 QS_example.ipynb provides possible ways of how the df_QS.csv dataset can be used as a tool to analyse the stationarity properties of the data.